jchavarri/bs-generators-monorepo/README.md

 # Issues when using BuckleScript generators in a monorepo

-This repo illustrates the problem of BuckleScript generators not being "transitive", which kind of breaks the point of having a monorepo setup, where `bsb -make-world` is supposed to fully build an application and its dependencies completely.
+This repo illustrates the problem of BuckleScript generators not being "transitive", which kind of defeats the purpose of having a monorepo setup, where `bsb -make-world` is supposed to fully build an application and its dependencies completely, picking up the latest changes.

 ### To reproduce